Loading...

 What themes did you come up with?
 Let's have a look.

-So many themes there, so, so many themes just really goes to show us what a rich, incredible text this is that goes so deep and so wide.
+Just really goes to show us what a rich, incredible text this is that covers so, goes so deep and so wide.

-We have learnt so much from reading the text and discussing key events in Princess Sophia Duleep Singh's life.
+We have learned so much from reading the text and discussing key events in Princess Sophia Duleep Singh's Life.

 Blue plaques celebrate the connections between inspirational figures from history and the places in which they lived and worked.